By Ted Trzyna

 A CONSULTATIVE PROCESS

-This project was conducted through a consultative process involving increasingly wider circles of IUCN member organizations, councillors, staff, and commission members, as well as others leaders in conservation, development, ethics, and international affairs.
+This project was conducted through a consultative process involving increasingly wider circles of IUCN member organizations, councillors, staff, and commission members, as well as other leaders in conservation, development, ethics, and international affairs.
 Between January 1994 and August 1996, the author met with over fifty people and received comments from forty others.
 Listed below, they included officials of governments, international agencies, foundations, and national and international nongovernmental organizations, as well as scholars, writers, and consultants - citizens of thirty-two countries.

 Listing here does not indicate endorsement of the ideas presented above.
 Affiliations are as of 1995, when the original paper was published. *Indicates a meeting was held.
 Parentheses indicate nationality, when known, if other than the location listed.